 Dr. Sah’s work has been published in top academic journals including the Journal of the American Medical Association, JAMA Internal Medicine, Journal of Personality and Social Psychology, Organizational Behavior and Human Decision Processes, Journal of Law, Medicine and Ethics, Psychological Science, and Social Psychological and Personality Science.
 Her work has also been featured in The New Yorker, Nature, BBC News, Financial Times, Forbes, The Wall Street Journal, Bloomberg BusinessWeek, Boston Globe, National Public Radio as well as BBC World Television and national radio stations.

-Sunita is currently on the editorial board of the journal Organizational Behavior and Human Decision Processes and on the Human Factors Committee of the National Institute of Standards and Technology (NIST) Forensic Science Standards Board.
-She has won best paper awards from the Academy of Management, Society of Business Ethics, London Business School, Society of Judgment and Decision-Making and Society of Personality and Social Psychology, and scholar awards from Harvard University, the International Association of Conflict Management and Dispute Resolution Center (Kellogg School of Management), the Medical Research Council (UK), and the National Science Foundation (US).
+Dr. Sah is currently on the editorial board of the journal Organizational Behavior and Human Decision Processes and on the Human Factors Committee of the National Institute of Standards and Technology (NIST) Forensic Science Standards Board.
+Dr. Sah has won best paper awards from the Academy of Management, Society of Business Ethics, London Business School, Society of Judgment and Decision-Making and Society of Personality and Social Psychology, and scholar awards from Harvard University, the International Association of Conflict Management and Dispute Resolution Center (Kellogg School of Management), the Medical Research Council (UK), and the National Science Foundation (US).

-Prior to joining Georgetown faculty, Sunita held academic positions at the Fuqua School of Business at Duke University and the Edmond J. Safra Center for Ethics at Harvard University.
-Prior entering academia, Sunita worked as a Medical Doctor for the UK’s National Health Service, before going on to be Senior Consultant and European Marketing Director at IMS Health Consulting, and then Managing Director [CEO] of Organisational Dynamics Ltd.
+Prior to joining Cornell University, Dr. Sah held academic positions at Georgetown, Duke and Harvard Universities.
+Before entering academia, Dr. Sah worked as a Medical Doctor for the UK’s National Health Service, before going on to be Senior Consultant and European Marketing Director at IMS Health Consulting, and then Managing Director [CEO] of Organisational Dynamics Ltd.